chrrs/lisp/README.md

 This runs the REPL on your computer directly without compiling.

+> Note: You probably want to use the standard library, so you should import that using `import "lib/std"`

 ## Syntax

 Every call in clisp follows the `[func] [args...]` pattern.
 For example: